-The modem is included with all "E" (Eagle) systems or can be added later as an upgrade to non "E" systems.
+The modem is included with all "E" (Eagle) systems or can be added later as an upgrade (excluding the 310-7LT).

 Section 2 - Mounting, and Installation

 Unpacking

 Inspect shipping cartons for signs of damage before opening them.
 Check package contents against the packing list and inspect each item for visible damage.
 Report damage claims promptly to the freight handler.